LimpidCrypto/xrpl-trading/README.md

 Arbitrage trading describes the practice of taking advantage of differences in prices of the same assets in two or more markets.
 In other words you are buying an asset in one market and at the same time you are selling the same asset at a higher price in a second market.

 Often times arbitrageurs have prefunded multiple asstets on multiple exchanges to monitor as many possibilities for arbitrage opportunities as possible and to act as fast as possible.
 Arbitrageurs always have to make sure they've funded their assets they want to trade.
 If they don't have them funded they have to first buy the asset they want to spend which takes extra time and fees.
-Using the DeX and path finding of the XRP Ledger we can fund the wished currency, buy an assets and sell that asset all at the same time with just one transaction.
+Using the DeX and path finding of the XRP Ledger we can fund the wished asset, buy an asset and sell that asset all at the same time with just a few transactions that all get validated in the same ledger at the same time.
 So the arbitrage opportunity will be taken super fast and will cost a friction of a cent (in the best case).

 ```
 FT = FTxn + FTfr